 - If you don’t have fresh spinach, you can use frozen spinach.
-Or if you don’t like spinach try adding kale, Swiss chard or beet greens.
+Or, if you don’t like spinach at all, try adding kale, Swiss chard, or beet greens.

 - You don’t have to use chickpeas.
-You can use any other type of beans.
-But chickpeas are one of my favorite legumes so I always use them!
+You can use any other type of beans or lentils.
+But chickpeas are one of my favorite legumes, so I always use them!

-- I normally eat this curry with basmati rice, flavored with some aromatic cardamom.
+- I usually eat this curry with basmati rice, flavored with some aromatic cardamom.
 But you can also eat it with some delicious naan bread.
 Or on its own.

-- If you want to add more veggies, you can add sweet potatoes, cauliflower or aubergines.
+- If you want to add more veggies, you can add sweet potatoes, cauliflower, butternut squash, carrots, or aubergines.
 But it will take a bit longer to cook.

-- If you like to add a bit more zest to your curry, try a splash of fresh lemon juice and some fresh coriander on top.
+- If you like to add a bit more zest to your curry, try a splash of fresh lemon juice and some fresh coriander.

 10-Minute Chickpea Curry